93rd Mechanized Brigade: History

-The brigade traces its history to the 93rd Guards Rifle Division of the Soviet Union's Red Army, formed at Valuki in April 1943 from 13th Guards and 92nd Rifle Brigades.
+The brigade traces its history to the 93rd Guards Rifle Division of the Soviet Union's Red Army, formed at Valuyki in April 1943 from 13th Guards and 92nd Rifle Brigades.
 The division fought at Kursk, Kharkiv, Budapest, and Prague, and was serving with the 53rd Army of the 2nd Ukrainian Front in May 1945.
 After a period as a 35th Guards Mechanized Division, and then 35th Guards Motor Rifle Division 1957–65, the division was redesignated as the 93rd Guards Motor Rifle Division in 1965.
 It served with the Southern Group of Forces in Hungary during the last years of the Cold War, and after the fall of the Berlin Wall was withdrawn to Ukraine from October 1990 to January 1991.

 There it became part of the Ukrainian Ground Forces.
 In Decree 925/96(?), Colonel Anatoly Savatiovich Pushnyakov, Commander of the 93rd Mechanised Division of the 6th Army Corps, Southern Operational Command, Ukrainian Ground Forces, was promoted to Major General.

 The division appears to have been redesignated a brigade after 1996 and before 1999.

 Throughout 1999, the '93rd Motor Rifle Division' conducted a series of small unit and staff officer exchanges with the 40th Infantry Division of the California Army National Guard.

 On December 10, 2007, the Brigade received its Regimental Colour by the order of the President of Ukraine.